What is required to get a market started?

 - All day

-During the pandemic, contactless payment methods have overtaken traditional cash transactions.
 Many market stallholders now opt to use contactless terminals as fewer people now carry notes and coins.
-We recognise budding stallholders may need more information on this subject, so please take a look at our guidance document on taking payments at markets [PDF, 84Kb].
+We recognise budding stallholders may need more information on this subject, so please take a look at our guidance document on taking payments at markets [PDF, 89Kb].

 Health and safety

-A typical feature of any community or market event is the assessment of health and safety.
-There may be risks to the public when operating a market and it is the responsibility of stallholders and organisers to ascertain and comply with health and safety legislation.
+When organising and operating a market stall/event, health and safety is very important.
+There may be risks to the public and it is the responsibility of stallholders and organisers to be informed of and comply with health and safety legislation.

 Failing to follow particular requirements set out in legislation and/or guidance may be viewed as a breach of a licence agreement to trade at your market.
 It is important to consider the following when organising a market or attending as a stall holder:

 - Risk assessments – identify the hazards, assess the risk (how likely is it that someone could be harmed and how seriously); identify what control measures you already have in place, and whether any further controls are needed.
 Be sure to document the findings and review them regularly.
 The Health and Safety Executive (HSE) have useful guidance regarding risk assessments, with template and example risk assessments.

 - Site management - for example, thinking about different hazards that may occur around the market side such as the impact of moving vehicles in possibly confined spaces such as car parks.

 - Fire safety checks - for example, does the market site comply with current fire regulations and have a fire risk assessment?

 - LPG checks (Liquefied Petroleum Gas) - a stallholder using LPG at your market will need have had it inspected by a Gas Safe Register engineer.
 As a market organiser, evidence of this could be a condition of trading.
 Furthermore, the strategic placement of stallholders away from higher risk areas on site needs to be considered.
 More information can be found with The Health and Safety Executive (HSE).